 We dated for the rest of my college time and into Jenny’s junior year.
 I had gotten lucky and found a position with a local financial management stock brokerage company as an OTC stock trader.

-We kept dating until about April of her junior year, when she started turning down a couple of dates a month. she claimed that she needed to study.
+We kept dating until about April of her junior year when she started turning down a couple of dates a month.
+She claimed that she needed to study.
 I really understood.
 Her college grades were important for her future career.

 But then I saw her one Friday night at O’Kelly’s, a local bar.
 I was there with some of the guys from my office she was with one of her classmates.
 That night she had told me she was going to spend it at the library to research a paper.
 I thought she did not see me as she was too busy playing tonsil hockey with her date.

-I stopped calling, but it took more then two weeks for Jennifer to notice and to call me.
+I stopped calling, but it took more than two weeks for Jennifer to notice and to call me.
 I got an angry phone call one evening.
 She went on an angry rant accusing me of dumping her and going out with other women.

 I heard a sob and the line went dead.

 The next morning, I heard a knock on my door at about 10:00.
 When I opened it, Jenny was standing there looking like she had not slept at all last night.
 She saw my scowl and just started to silently cry.
 I waited for her to get herself together.
 She tried to reach out and hug me.

 I stepped back, motioned her in and said; “You never commented on my answers last night, and you did not answer my question of who he was.
 At least now I know why you have turned me down for several dates this past month.”
 I closed the door.